Docs

 • sessions are single-consumer

-• explicit close and cancel behavior is part of the contract
+• explicit close behavior is part of the contract

 • Runtime is the supported sync context-manager surface for returned session handles